Our recommendations are made independently. We may receive commissions from purchases made via our links.

 In the case of garbage disposals, the total weight and the dimensions are worth paying attention to.
 Of course, a little weight or bulk isn’t necessarily a bad thing, as long as those figures are put to good use and you have the necessary space.

 The mounting system is another thing to keep in mind.
 In our experience, it’s much easier to assemble an EZ Mount system than the more complex 3-Bolt design.
 You can set up the EZ system using only your hands whereas the 3-Bolt requires at least a screwdriver.
-You can try installing the 3-Bolt completely by hand if you know what you’re doing, but it may be challenging if you don’t.
+You can try installing the 3-Bolt completely by hand if you know what you’re doing, but it’s nonetheless challenging.

 Also, standard versions of some disposals don’t have power cords.
-You may have to buy a power cord kit separately or recycle a cord from an old appliance and install it yourself.
+You may have to buy a power cord kit separately or recycle an old cord and install it yourself.
 If you’re handy, running electrical wires is not much of a problem.
 However, it does require certain knowledge and experience.

 Installation amounts to 30% of the Usability score.